 In 1858, Sir Henry Ellis, ex-chief librarian at the British Museum, talked of the unread cipher document to Charles Babbage.
 Ellis had tried to have it deciphered but every effort had come to nothing.

 Babbage, a mathematician credited as inventing the concept of general-purpose computers, found deciphering as "one of the most fascinating of arts", though he confessed that he had "wasted upon it more time than it deserves".
 Just as Wheatstone and Playfair, he took fun in solving cipher messages in newspapers.
-In July 1850, he solved a cipher of Henrietta Maria (queen of Charles I) (Kahn p.205, quoting "Babbage Papers, opposite f.220").
+In July 1858, he solved a cipher of Henrietta Maria (queen of Charles I), which corresponds to the "Third Cipher between Charles I and Henrietta-Maria" described in another article (see the examples givein in Franksen (1985), Mr. Babbage's Secret, p.36-37; he corrects the year "1850" of Kahn p.205, quoting "Babbage Papers, opposite f.220"; Franksen says (p.38) Babbage partly cracked the cipher, and supplemented his reconstruction by deciphered letters found later).
 More importantly, he discovered a solution to the Vigenere cipher that had been long considered "undecipherable".

 When Ellis talked of his enciphered document, however, Babbage was not interested.